rafael-santiago/kryptos/doc/MANUAL.md

 }
 ```

-All ciphers that uses 128-bit data block supports the Galois counter mode (``GCM``) mode.
+All ciphers that uses 128-bit data block supports the Galois counter mode (``GCM``).
 This mode implements confidentiality
 and authenticity.
 If someone tamper with the cryptogram during its transmission, it will be detected.
 The following sample uses
 AES-256 in ``GCM`` mode: